sklprogs/mclient/docs/README-EN.md

 ### Fonts on Linux

-Для нахождения шрифтов по умолчанию используется утилита `fontconfig`. Чтобы вывести список доступных семейств шрифтов, выполните команду `fc-list : family`.

--   -   -   -   #### []{#anchor-8}Buttons
+The `fontconfig` utility is used by default to find fonts.
+To get the list of families of available fonts, run `fc-list : family`.

+## Buttons

-Button images can be set individually.
-These images must be in a GIF format, be present in the *resources *directory and their height and width must be the same and equal to *default_button_size* (36 by default).
-The majority of default images have been taken from the Oxygen collection.
+You can use your own images for buttons.
+These images must be in a `.png` format and be located in the `resources/buttons` directory.
+The majority of them are taken from the Oxygen collection.

--   -   -   -   ####

-        -   ### []{#anchor-9}Issues
+## Issues

 If a dictionary entry is displayed incorrectly, send me an address (URL) of this entry or indicate dictionaries being used.
-You can send me an e-mail in the window "About".
+You can send me an email message in the **About** window.

--   -   -   ### []{#anchor-10}To developers
+## To Developers

 The program is distributed on the terms of GPL v.3.
-The program interface is translated (resources/locale) into Russian and English, but you can add your own translations.
+The program interface is translated into Russian and English (`resources/locale`), but you can add your own translations.